stride3d/stride-docs/en/manual/stride-for-godot-developers/index.md

 ## Assets

-Should this be removed?
+Assets are imported and managed in the **Asset View**.

 ## Resources

-Stride doesn't have Resources like Godot has.
-In Stride you can add Folders to your Scene and add there Entities with your Data.
-Another approach would be to save your former Resources in a separate Prefab and load it into the scenes that need the Data.
+Stride does not have resources in the same way Godot does.
+In Stride, you can add folders to your scene and place entities with your data there.
+Another approach is to store former resources in a separate prefab and load it into scenes that need that data.

-## Supported File Formats
+## Supported file formats

 Like Godot, Stride supports file formats including:

 | Asset type  | Supported formats
 |---|---|
-| Models, animations, skeletons | .dae, .3ds, obj, .blend, .x, .md2, .md3, .dxf, .fbx
+| Models, animations, skeletons | .dae, .3ds, .obj, .blend, .x, .md2, .md3, .dxf, .fbx
 | Sprites, textures, skyboxes   | .dds, .jpg, .jpeg, .png, .gif, .bmp, .tga, .psd, .tif, .tiff
 | Audio  	                    | .wav, .mp3, .ogg, .aac, .aiff, .flac, .m4a, .wma, .mpc
 | Fonts                         | .ttf, .otf |